 God’s Moral Law Lasts Forever

-Paul makes it clear that God’s moral law is still binding “What shall we say then?
+The Ten Commandments (God’s law) “stand fast for ever and ever” (Psalms 111:8).
+And Paul makes it clear that God’s moral law is still binding: “What shall we say then?
 Is the law sin?
 God forbid.
 Nay, I had not known sin, but by the law: for I had not known lust, except the law had said, Thou shalt not covet” (Romans 7:7).
 And he adds, “Do we then make void the law through faith?
 God forbid: yea, we establish the law?”
 (Romans 3:31).

-And he further emphasizes that the Circumcision of the Mosaic law is canceled at the Cross but keeping God’s commandments remains for ever binding: “Circumcision is nothing, and uncircumcision is nothing, but the keeping of the commandments of God” (1 Corinthians 7:19).
+Paul further emphasizes that the Circumcision of the Mosaic law is abolished at the Cross but keeping God’s commandments remains for ever binding: “Circumcision is nothing, and uncircumcision is nothing, but the keeping of the commandments of God” (1 Corinthians 7:19).

 In His service,